eburdon/Seng371-SoftwareEvolutionClassProject/M1_ComplexityLanguage/M1_README.md

 Results
 ----------------------

-Woo, finally - We reached the result files and explanations for the source code/package inspection.
-This section includes all useful information returned and discuss what they mean.
+Finally!
+We've reached the result files (and explanations) for the source code/package inspection.
+This section includes all useful information returned and discusses what they mean.

 ----------------------